LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Optimism-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Optimism Mainnet Data Feeds
+# Optimism Chainlink Oracle Jobs

 Optimism is a layer 2 scaling solution for Ethereum, focused on increasing throughput and reducing fees by leveraging optimistic rollups.
 It aims to enhance the scalability of Ethereum-based decentralized applications (dApps) while maintaining compatibility with the Ethereum ecosystem.